 Zippers and Bottom Feet - Details Make a Difference

 Another detail to look for is the inclusion of bottom feet.
 This will keep your weekender bag off the ground, protect the bottom edges from excessive, premature wear and keep the bottom panel dry.
-This is often and overlooked feature by buyers until you set your expensive leather overnight bag down on the ground for the first time and the leather gets scraped.
+This is often an overlooked feature by buyers until you set your expensive leather overnight bag down on the ground for the first time and the leather gets scraped.

 No one wants to fear putting their bag down on the ground each time they use it knowing they're wearing it out a bit more each time.
-The inclusion of bottom feet remove's this stress.
+The inclusion of bottom feet removes this stress.
 It's an "attention to detail" factor that can take a good design and move it into the "best overnight bags" category.

 They are not that expensive to add to a design and will add years to the life of your leather overnight bag.
-When it comes to wear caused by abrasion, steel wins out over leather every time.
+When it comes to the wear caused by abrasion, steel wins out over leather every time.
 Look for bottom feet on the model you choose.

-The character and originality of the design, the overall quality of a bag and the attention to detail in this price range should provide a much higher value to you in the long term.
+The character and originality of the design, the overall quality of a bag, and the attention to detail in this price range should provide a much higher value to you in the long term.
 Your getaway companion should last longer and be something you or the valet are proud to pull out of the trunk of your car.